 The Transforming Care book series forms a collection of the best research on social care globally.
 The series is published by Policy Press and edited by Prof. Costanzo Ranci and Prof. Tine Rostgaard.
 It provides a publication outlet for scholars in the field of research into social care for children, adults with disabilities and/or frail older people.
 It has an empirical, theoretical as well as methodological scope.
-The book series cover four main dimensions of social care and in a global perspective:
+The book series covers four main dimensions of social care in a global perspective:

 – The institutional setting of care systems and care policy (in terms of social rights to care, public regulation, public/private arrangements involving non-profit and/or for-profit organizations, marketization trends, inclusion/selection criteria, affordability, quality, etc.)

 – Care arrangements and practices, organized through formal and/or informal channels (caregiving and distribution of paid and unpaid care work, organization and adequacy of care services and cash for care programs, etc.)